Paandaman/Sketch-to-3D-Model-using-GQN/README.md

 2: Turn the images into sketches.
 Make sure you have the "model_gan.t7" in your directory, then specify the paths in sketchify.py and run the script.

 3: Convert all files into PyTorch tensor format and group sketches and ground truths(the images obtained before running sketchify) together.
 Run convertShapeNet2torch.py with the necessary arguments specified.

+4. Unzip all files, e.g. by running "gunzip *".